cuperman/surfbot/README.md

 Bundle the code into a zip file, and deploy the stack in AWS:

-*Note: You need an s3 bucket to upload the zip file to.
+*Note: you need an s3 bucket to upload the zip file to.
 Edit your package.json file and replace ENTER_S3_BUCKET_HERE with the bucket name*

+*Note: you need to update the environment variables in template.yaml before deploying*

 *Note: requires aws command line utility, which can be installed with homebrew (brew install awscli)*